stanonyime/pynojo/docs/source/devnotes.rst

 Native Language Support (NLS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All the human-readable messages in stooj python source code and templates should be written in English.
+All the human-readable messages in pynojo python source code and templates should be written in English.
 There should NOT be any non-ASCII characters in the source, except in nls/config.py, where TRANS_LIST describes the available translations.

-stooj dose not use the NLS mechanism provided by Pyramid and Chameleon.
+pynojo dose not use the NLS mechanism provided by Pyramid and Chameleon.
-Instead, stooj has its own :mod:`stooj.nls` package, which is based on `GNU gettext <http://www.gnu.org/software/gettext/>`_.
+Instead, pynojo has its own :mod:`pynojo.nls` package, which is based on `GNU gettext <http://www.gnu.org/software/gettext/>`_.
 To generate the pot file, cd to *utils* and execute *./genpot*.
-The pot file will be written to stooj/nls/stooj.pot.
-The locale directory is stooj/nls/locale.
+The pot file will be written to pynojo/nls/pynojo.pot.
+The locale directory is pynojo/nls/locale.
 To update the po files or regenerate the mo files, cd to *utils* and execute *./update-po* or *./genmo* respectively.